-Simply put, this is Surly Hell aged on red oak with the addition of puya chiles.
+Simply put, this is Surly Hell aged on hickory with the addition of puya chiles.

-The red oak comes in the form of pieces of oak that have been drilled out in a “honeycomb” pattern to maximize surface area.
-This adds a warm oak note similar to what you’d find in a freshly toasted barrel.
+Pieces of hickory that have been drilled out in a “honeycomb” pattern to maximize surface area.
+This adds a warm hickory note similar to what you’d find in a freshly toasted barrel.

 Puya chiles are a Mexican varietal, similar to guajillo but hotter.
 They have “a light fruity flavor profile, with licorice and cherry undertones that brings to mind wild berries.”